thearnica/react-uid/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/thearnica/react-uid.svg)](https://greenkeeper.io/)

-Generate UID for an item, Renderless UID containers, SSR-friendly UID generation
+Generate UID for an item, Renderless UID containers, SSR-friendly UID generation __in 900 bytes__.

 ## API
 - `uid(item, [index])` - generates UID for an object(function and so on).
 Quite usable for React `key` property.